Woofmagic/replica-trick/app/science/analysis/version_0/README.md

 ## Introduction:

 We are just trying out the workflow for now.
 As you can tell, there are still multiple programmatic improvements to be made.
 The most important part of this trial run, though, was the information that the network architecture and training procedure needs to be rethought in a major way.
 For such a deep neural network, it was unable to fit a simple line.
+(NOTICE: There was a major issue preventing the program from actually finding the correct form of the data.
+In essence, then, the rest of the content below should be considered devoid of scientific analysis/)

 ## Underlying Function: